HOLD – Home Ownership for people with Long-Term Disabilities

 - You must not have any outstanding credit issues (i.e. unsatisfied defaults or county court judgments).

 How do I apply?

-You will need to fill out the Help to Buy East and South East application form.
+You will need to fill out the Help to Buy Agent 2 application form.

 Online application form or Downloadable PDF version

-You can then search for available properties on our website, and contact the Housing Association or Registered Provider selling the property to let them know you are interested.
+You can then search for available properties on our website (select "Shared Ownership" as the scheme type), and contact the Housing Association or Registered Provider selling the property to let them know you are interested.

 Search for a property

 If there are no shared ownership properties available in a particular area or the existing shared ownership properties are unsuitable, purchase of a property on the open market may be considered.
 This is fully dependent on a participating Housing association.